W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//fake_file.png)

-seems that there are two files with the name '..' but using regular command like cat on the file won't work I eventually tried to use `grep -r .` to recursively grep the file in the directory, and we get the flag (or we could just get all the flags https://tildeho.me/leaking-all-flags-in-a-ctf/):
+seems that there are two files with the name '..' but using regular command like cat on the file won't work I eventually tried to use `grep -r .` to recursively grep the file in the directory, and we get the flag (or we could just get all the flags like this guy https://tildeho.me/leaking-all-flags-in-a-ctf/):

 ![](assets//images//fake_file_2.png)